Anubhav-Pathak/video-kyc/README.md

 ## Tutorial

 Step 1: Give you personal details like Name, address, dob.\
-Step 2: Show you aadhar card and click on capture to get the aadhar number.\
+Step 2: Show you aadhaar card and click on capture to get the aadhar number.\
 Step 3:
 ## Demo